OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 	c.
 Click Publish to publish the webapp to Azure websites.
 This will launch a browser and take you to the Azure websites hosting your web application (e.g. http://mywebhookspreview.azurewebsites.net) Copy this URL.

 		Note: If you don’t have an Azure subscription, you can get it free by signing up @ https://tryappservice.azure.com/ This allows you to host you web application on Azure for up to 24 hours, no credit card  required.
 		Choose **Web App** as the app type, then click **Next**.
 		Change the language dropdown to **C#**, then choose **ASP.NET Empty Site** and click **Create**.
 		Choose to download publishing profile.
-When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b and c steps above
+		When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b and c steps above to create the webapp

 11. Go to github.com.
 Create a new github repo (unless you already have one for testing purposes).
 Navigate to the repo.
 Click on settings.
 Select webhooks & Services on the left side.
 Click on the "Add webhook" buttonAppend "/api/webhooks/incoming/Github" to the  URL of your azure web application (e.g. http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github)You will receive notifications from Github service at this URL.